mgadaphy/dicom-research/docs/core_features.md

   F -->|Off| H[Show All Annotations]
 ```

-**Planned Workflow Explanation:** The planned Consensus Dashboard will allow administrators to select studies with multiple reviews, choose which reviewers' annotations to compare, and view annotations in either overlay or side-by-side mode.
-The system will automatically detect discrepancies between annotations and provide tools to highlight and resolve these differences.
+**Workflow Explanation:** The Consensus Dashboard allows users to select studies with multiple reviews, choose which reviewers' annotations to compare, and view annotations in either overlay or side-by-side mode.
+The system automatically detects discrepancies between annotations and provides tools to highlight these differences.

 ### Discrepancy Detection Mechanism

-The system will automatically detect three types of discrepancies between annotations:
+The system automatically detects three types of discrepancies between annotations:

+1. **Spatial Discrepancies**
-1. **Spatial Discrepancies**: Annotations in similar locations with insufficient overlap
+   - Annotations in similar locations with insufficient overlap
+   - Calculated using geometric algorithms for different shape types
+   - Configurable threshold for overlap percentage

+2. **Classification Discrepancies**
-2. **Classification Discrepancies**: Annotations in the same location but with different findings
+   - Annotations in the same location but with different findings
+   - Detected when overlapping regions have different finding labels
+   - Highlights differences in diagnosis for the same feature

+3. **Presence Discrepancies**
-3. **Presence Discrepancies**: Findings marked by one reviewer but not others
+   - Findings marked by one reviewer but not others
+   - Detected when a region has no corresponding annotations from other reviewers
+   - Highlights potential missed findings

+## 3.5 Future Planned Features

+The following features are planned for future implementation in the DICOM Multi-Reviewer System:

+### Administrator Role and User Management

+In future versions, an administrator role will be implemented with the following capabilities:
+- Manage user accounts
+- Invite radiologists to consensus sessions
+- View all annotations from all radiologists
+- Generate reports and statistics

+### Series Navigation

+Future versions will include enhanced navigation between different series within a study:
+- List all series within a study
+- Display series description and modality
+- Allow selection of specific series for viewing
+- Provide thumbnail previews where available

 ### Consensus Building Interface